hfoley/lakehouse/01 Create Resources/readme.md

 `./"01 - CreateLakehouseResources.ps1" -filepath ./paramfile06.json`

 You'll get this message:
-*WARNING: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <code> to authenticate.#
+*WARNING: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code __ to authenticate.

 Copy the code shown.
 Open a new browser tab and navigate to link above.